-Q: Did the Medicare Part B deductible increase again for 2018?
+Q: Did the Medicare Part B deductible increase for 2019?

 The deductible for Part B was steady at $147 from 2031 to 2015 (this was lower than it had been in 2010-2011; see below for a list of Part B deductible amounts by year).
 It then increased to $166 in 2016—far less than the $223 it would have been without the budget that Congress passed in November 2015, which included a loan for Medicare.